Vladimir Korolenko

-Vladimir Galaktionovich Korolenko (Влади́мир Галактио́нович Короле́нко, Володи́мир Галактіо́нович Короле́нко; 27 July 1853 – 25 December 1921) was a Ukrainian-born Russian writer, journalist, human rights activist and humanitarian of Ukrainian and Polish origin.
-His best-known work include the short novel The Blind Musician (1886), as well as numerous short stories based upon his experience of exile in Siberia.
+Vladimir Galaktionovich Korolenko (Влади́мир Галактио́нович Короле́нко, Володи́мир Галактіо́нович Короле́нко; 27 July 1853 – 25 December 1921) was a Russian writer, journalist and humanitarian of Ukrainian origin.
+His best-known work includes the short novel The Blind Musician (1886), as well as numerous short stories based upon his experience of exile in Siberia.
 Korolenko was a strong critic of the Tsarist regime and in his final years of the Bolsheviks.

 Biography

 Early life

-Vladimir Korolenko was born in Zhytomyr, Ukraine (Volhynian Governorate), then part of the Russian Empire.
-His Ukrainian Cossack father, Poltava-born Galaktion Afanasyevich Korolenko (1810-1868), was a district judge who, "amongst the people of his profession looked like a Don Quixote with his defiant honesty and refusal to take bribes", as his son later remembered.
-His mother Evelina Skórewicz (1833-1903) was of Polish origin.
+Vladimir Korolenko was born in Zhitomir, Volhynian Governorate), Russian Empire (now in Ukraine).
+His Ukrainian Cossack father, Poltava-born Galaktion Afanasyevich Korolenko (1810–1868), was a district judge who, "amongst the people of his profession looked like a Don Quixote with his defiant honesty and refusal to take bribes", as his son later remembered.
+His mother Evelina Skórewicz (1833–1903) was of Polish origin.
 In his early childhood Korolenko "did not very well know to which nationality he belonged and learned to read Polish before he did Russian," according to D.S.
 Mirsky.
 It was only after the 1863 January Uprising that the family did have to 'choose' its nationality and decided to 'become' Russians.
 After the sudden death of her husband in Rovno in 1866, Evelina Iosifovna, suffering enormous hardships, somehow managed to raise her five children, three sons and two daughters, on a meagre income.

 Education and first exile

 Korolenko started his education in a Polish Rykhlinsky boarding school to continue it in the Zhitomir and later Rovno gymnasiums, graduating the latter with silver medal.
 In his final year, he discovered the works of Nikolai Nekrasov and Ivan Turgenev.
 "It was then that I found my true 'native land' and that was the world of, first and foremost, Russian literature," he later wrote.
 He also cited Taras Shevchenko and Ukrainian folklore as major influences.

 In 1871 Korolenko enrolled into Saint Petersburg Technological Institute but after a year spent in utmost poverty had to leave in early 1873 due to financial problems.
 In 1874 he moved to Moscow and joined the Moscow College of Agriculture and Forestry.
 He was expelled from it in 1876 for having signed a collective letter protesting against the arrest of a fellow student, and was exiled to the Vologda region, then Kronstadt, where the authorities agreed to transfer him, answering his mother's plea.
 In August 1877 Korolenko enrolled in the Saint Petersburg Mineral Resources Institute where he became an active member of a Narodnik group.
 Eight months later was reported on by a 3rd Section spy (whom he had exposed to friends), arrested and sent into exile, first to Vyatka, then Vyshnevolotsky District (where he spent six months in jail) and later Tomsk.
-He was finally allowed to settle in Perm. he sent his letter with a man Ксавьe to show everyone his story.
+He was finally allowed to settle in Perm.